CBT for Teenagers — Glasgow

 3. Behavioural Issues and Self-Esteem

 Some adolescents present with behavioural issues, destructive actions such as self-harm, or ongoing low self-esteem.
 Therapy CBT provides young clients with a safe space to talk about challenging emotions and practise new ways to cope with them.
+A teen girl with extreme shyness might learn how to enter a classroom without feeling fear.
+Another young client struggling with unhealthy thought patterns may be guided to recognise stressful thought patterns and practise positive thinking instead.

 By meeting young people where they are, we help them build confidence, develop ways to manage emotions and feel seen.
+CBT gives young people the tools they need to take items out of that backpack, organise them, and carry the weight more lightly.

 The CBT Process for Children and Adolescents

 It can feel daunting to reach out for therapy, but our process is simple and supportive.
-Here is how we guide families from the first call to lasting change.

 We arrange an initial telephone consultation with the primary caregiver and the young person.
 This generally takes around 15 minutes.
 This is a chance to talk through concerns, ask questions, and start shaping the right support.

 The first session is designed to determine if the therapist is a good fit for the young person and to gain a deeper understanding of the issues the young person is facing.
+We have appointments available within 5 days of referral.

-Step Three: Therapy Plan
+Therapy Plan & Appointments

 After your assessment, we will create a therapy plan in line with NICE Guidelines and tailored to your teen’s needs.
 The plan will give you a guide as to how many sessions are recommended.
 Most teenagers attend between six and twelve therapy sessions, although some may benefit from longer support.

 Once a plan is agreed upon, we match your teenager with the right therapist and agree on a weekly appointment.
 Each appointment will last approximately 50 minutes and usually takes place on the same day and time each week.
-Parents are welcome to join at the beginning of the first appointment, but afterwards, the session belongs to the teenager, giving them a safe space to open up.
-Our sessions are guided by positive feedback and a compassionate ear.
-We’re not here to judge teens, we’re here to help them.

-Step Five: Practical CBT Techniques
+Practical CBT Techniques

 CBT techniques are practical and always customised to each individual.
 A teenager with anxiety symptoms may learn life skills to manage nerves before an exam.
 Another young client dealing with irrational fears may work through exposure therapy step by step.
 Over time, teens recognise cognitive distortions, practise predicting outcomes more realistically, and begin shifting negative thought patterns into healthier behaviour patterns.